Information for Faculty & Staff

 - Integrate career assignments into your course curriculum

 - An informational interview with a New Paltz alumna/us or other professional/employer

 - Link to our website!

-- Consider linking the Career Resource Center website to your department website and to Blackboard as a part of your important resources
+- Consider linking the Career Resource Center website to your department website and to Brightspace as a part of your important resources

 As you meet with students, refer them to the Career Resource Center